abhilash1in/aws-secrets-manager-action/README.md

 #### Note:
 - `${{ secrets.YOUR_SECRET_NAME }}` refers to [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 Create the required secrets (e.g.: AWS credentials) in your GitHub repository before using this GitHub Action.
+- AWS credentials can be omitted if they are provided in the environment, per https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html
+- Secrets are added to the environment (env) using the same key as used in Secrets Manager, i.e. env.foo will refer to the secret with the name foo.
+- For secret names that are not POSIX compliant, a second environment variable will be set that is POSIX compliant, i.e. /foo/bar.value will be stored in the environment as /foo/bar.value and also as \_foo\_bar\_value

 ## Features
 - Can fetch secrets from AWS Secrets Manager and inject them into environment variables which can be used in subsequent steps in your workflow.